getify/You-Dont-Know-JS/async & performance/ch3.md

 Moreover, once a promise is resolved or rejected, it stays that way forever -- it becomes an *immutable value* at that point -- and can be *observed* as many times as necessary.

+**Note:** Because a promise is externally immutable once resolved, it's now safe to pass that value around to any party and know that it cannot be modified accidentally or maliciously.
+This is especially true in relation to multiple parties observing the resolution of a promise.
+It is not possible for one party to affect another party's ability to observe the promise resolution.
+Immutability may sound like an academic topic, but it's actually one of the most fundamental and important aspects of promise design, and shouldn't be casually passed over.

 That's one of the most powerful and important concepts to understand about promises.
 With a fair amount of work, you could ad hoc create the same effects with nothing but ugly callback composition, but that's not really an effective strategy, especially since you have to do it over and over again.

 Promises are an easily repeatable mechanism for encapsulating and composing *future values*.